loloof64/dropbox-sdk-java/ReadMe.md

+# Simplified Dropbox SDK for Java

+This is a fork of https://github.com/litrik/dropbox-sdk-java, in order to be able to generate artifact on [Jitpack](https://jitpack.io/).

 # An 'OAuth-only' fork of the Dropbox API

 This is a fork of [the official Dropbox Core SDK](https://github.com/dropbox/dropbox-sdk-java).
 It only includes the minimum amount of code needed to obtain an access token.
 Everything else has been removed to reduce the method count.